We the Pears of the Wild Coyote Tree

 30 But he shall receive an hundredfold now in this time, houses, and brethren, and sisters, and mothers, and children, and lands, with persecutions; and in the world to come eternal life.

 There is plenty here for young divinity students to debate.
-Meanwhile, Sinan has to debate with himself whether to share with his importunate father the money that his mother has given him for travelling to the teaching certification exam.
+Meanwhile, in Ahlat Ağacı, Sinan has to debate with himself whether to share with his importunate father the money that his mother has given him for travelling to the teaching certification exam.

 Is it true then, what W. H. S. Jones suggests, that we moderns have too much to think about?
 In my last post, “Piety,” I questioned a suggestion about modernity by another Loeb translator, Fowler: “Instruction in methods of thinking may perhaps seem needless to modern readers; … however … in Plato’s times it was undoubtedly necessary.”
 Whether born in 500 BCE or 2000 CE, we all need instruction in thinking, if we will take it.
 However, nothing in the world will make us think, unless we care to do it.

-The Loeb volume of Hippocrates includes the fragments of Heraclitus.
+The Loeb volume of Hippocrates that I quoted from includes the fragments of Heraclitus.
 According to Jones,

 The religious teaching of Heracleitus appears to have been directed against customs and ritual rather than against the immoral legends of Homer and Hesiod.

-Such legends include the eating of his children by Cronus, discussed also in “Piety.”
-Jones extrapolates from words of Heraclitus as in Diels’s Fragment 5, or CXXX in the enumeration of Bywater, which Jones follows:
+Such “immoral legends” include the eating of his children by Cronus, discussed also in “Piety.”
+Jones gets his idea from such words of Heraclitus as in fragment CXXX in the enumeration of Bywater (the fragment is part of B5 of Diels and Kranz, and D15 of Laks and Most):

 Nuri Bilge Ceylan does not happen to show us any blood sacrifices, though they surely occur in the town and village that he depicts.
 He does show us how, when going to a wedding, the conservative young imam borrows a gold coin from the senile retired imam, who happens to be Sinan’s grandfather.

 The Lydian invention of coinage inspired Heraclitus.
-In his own words, quoted by Plutarch, presented as Fragment 90 of Diels (and XXII of Bywater),
+In his own words, quoted by Plutarch, presented as Fragment XXII of Bywater (B90 of Diels and Kranz, D87 of Laks and Most),

-The translation here is by Eva Brann, venerable tutor of St John’s College, who points out that χρήματα is commonly translated as goods, rather than money.
+As Brann points out, χρήματα can means goods or money.
 When minted coins were a new idea, one might well remark on the possibility of exchanging lumps of gold or silver for a standardized little disc, produced by means of fire, and containing those precious metals in a fixed λόγος or ratio, as the alloy called electrum.
 This is what I understand from Brann’s meditation called The Logos of Heraclitus (Paul Dry Books, 2011).

 In Ceylan’s movie, Sinan has written a meditation on life in his region, though we are given no evidence that anybody else has advised him or read his work.
 He still tries to get somebody to fund publication.
 After he begs, borrows and steals the money to publish the book on his own, it is no surprise that he ends up like Thoreau, who said, referring to A Week on the Concord and Merrimack Rivers, his own self-published first book, “I have now a library of nearly nine hundred volumes, over seven hundred of which I wrote myself.”

-The Wild Pear Tree portrays the sort of people I have been living among for almost twenty years.
-When I see Sinan’s younger sister, doing schoolwork as she sits with her mother watching TV, I think this is why some of my own students may not get much done.
+The Wild Pear Tree portrays some of the kinds of people whom I have been living among for almost twenty years.
+When I see Sinan’s younger sister, doing schoolwork as she sits with her mother watching TV, I think this is why some of my own students may not get much studying done.
 Other students will follow their own muse, like Sinan.

 Ἐδιζησάμην ἐμεωυτόν